Itsqy/Itsqy/README.md

 ### Hi there 👋

+- 🎓 i used to study in Albinaa Islamic Boarding School
 - 🌱 I’m currently learning PHP, Kotlin
+- 🏫 im currently studying at STIKOM Cipta Karya
+- 📫 How to reach me:

 <!--
 **Itsqy/Itsqy** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.